ARTICLES

 why-marigold-is-the-one-flower-for-dia-de-los-muertos-header

-On 1 and 2 November Mexicans celebrates Día de Los Muertos, the Day of the Dead.
+On 1 and 2 November, Mexicans celebrate Día de Muertos, the Day of the Dead.
 And it's becoming a more and more popular celebration worldwide.
-Perhaps because of the exuberant display of honoring the dead with the most colorful masks and decorated skulls, but also perhaps because of the beautiful marigold flowers, commonly known in Mexico as cempasúchil, that are used to honor the dead, even communicate with their spirits.
+Perhaps because of the exuberant display of honoring the dead with the most colorful masks and decorated skulls, but also perhaps because of the beautiful marigold flowers, commonly known in Mexico as cempasúchil, that are used to honor the dead, even to communicate with their spirits.

 Marigold Is a Typical Mexican Flower

-The production of Marigold is at its peak now in Mexico.
-All because Día de Los Muertos is near.
-Why particularly marigolds for Día de Los Muertos?
+The production of Marigolds is at its peak now in Mexico.
+All because Día de Muertos is near.
+Why particularly marigolds for Día de Muertos?
 This has everything to do with the long history of the American continent, even before its 'discovery' by the European colonialists.

-The indigenous Aztecs already used marigold in ancient history.
-The conquistadores from Spain already recorded this in 1552 in a book 'De la Cruz-Badiano Aztec Herbal' about herbal medicines in Mexico.
-They discovered that the original inhabitants of Mexico were using the marigold for treatment of hiccups, being struck by lightning, or "for one who wishes to cross a river or water safely".
+The indigenous Aztecs already used marigolds in ancient history.
+The conquistadores from Spain already recorded this in 1552 in a book, 'De la Cruz-Badiano Aztec Herbal,' about herbal medicines in Mexico.
+They discovered that the original inhabitants of Mexico were using the marigold for the treatment of hiccups, being struck by lightning, or "for one who wishes to cross a river or water safely".
 The last use confirms the magical properties ascribed to marigolds.
-Probably, this is also one of the reasons why marigold is up to date still THE traditional flower and plant to give the deceased on the Día de Los Muertos.
+Probably, this is also one of the reasons why marigolds remain the traditional flower to give to the deceased on Día de Muertos.

 Why Marigold Is the One Flower for Día de los Muertos Image by @edu_ardo13